Shezz7/offsec/insecure-deserialization/python-deserialization.md

 Pickle has certain restrictions as in not every object can be serialized.
 Objects such as file handles and others come with certain restrictions.
 The pickle docs give an overview of [what can be pickled and unpickled](https://docs.python.org/3/library/pickle.html#what-can-be-pickled-and-unpickled).

-For the special cases where an object cannot be pickled, pickle allows you to define custom behaviours of the pickling process for your class instances.
+For the special cases where an object cannot be pickled, pickle allows you to define custom behaviors of the pickling process for your class instances.
 Let's take an example of what happens when a file descriptor is serialized:

 ```python
 import pickle